-Other income is mainly from interest income from late payment 73.9% of total other income which occurred from late payment.
-In the year 2021, interest income from late payment was 19.31 million baht decreased by Baht 4.33 million or 18.32% compared with the same period of the previous year.
+Other income is mainly from interest income from late payment 32.68% of total other income which occurred from late payment.
+In the year 2022, interest income from late payment was 3.68 million baht decreased by Baht 15.63 million or 80.92% compared with the same period of the previous year which decreased from the Thai economic slowdown and impacted the liquidity of the customers.

-Expense consists of expenses relating to services, administration, bad debts and doubtful debts, and finance expenses as of 31 December 2021 and 2020, as follows.
+Expense consists of expenses relating to services, administration, bad debts and expected credit loss, and finance expenses as of 31 December 2022 and 2021, as follows.